Ali-Omrani/Culture-In-Offensive-Language-Detection/README.md

 ### Notebooks

-Use the notebook in [Post-Hoc Analysis Notebook](notebooks/post-hoc-analysis.ipynb) to generate the figures in the paper.
+Use the notebook in [Post-Hoc Analysis Notebook](notebooks/pilot_notebook.ipynb) to gather results and generate the figures.

+### Statistical Analysis

 ### License

 This project is licensed under the [MIT License](LICENSE).